Makiyu-py/dotfiles/README.md

 #### `./mpdfm link <file_or_dir_in_repo> [target_to_link]`

-Makes a symlink of a file or directory in this repository to the current machine.
+Makes a symlink of an existing file or directory in this repository to the current machine.

 __Example:__
 ```